This was a stranger movie than I anticipated! Oddly, not sure if I loved it. That goes against brand.

 Ultimately, how I really know the peaks and valleys of my feelings just didn’t find the right register with this one, is that far and away the most profound emotional moment I experienced was when, miracle of miracles, Diego Luna magically appeared onscreen with nothing more to do than be a kind dear lovely restaurant owner for a few moments, the kindest dearest and loveliest you ever saw, and so overcome was I with how much I love him that I genuinely collapsed a little onto my friend’s shoulder.
 Diego Luna is the most charming man I think I have ever seen.
 He is like a living candle.

 Anyway this has been my hopelessly inadequate review of Barry Jenkins’ poetic adaptation of the James Baldwin novel If Beale Street Could Talk, in which Diego Luna appears for about a minute and a half.
-In 2019 we own our melt points, and here’s one of mine (Diego Luna).
+In 2019 we own our melt points, and this one of mine (Diego Luna).